scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDB.md

 You should create the EKS cluster on a private network (private subnet in a VPC) since ScalarDB Server does not provide any services to users directly via internet access.
 We recommend accessing ScalarDB Server via a private network from your applications.

-### Use three availability zones

-To ensure that the EKS cluster has high availability, you should use several resources in three [availability zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) as follows:

-* Create three subnets in different availability zones in the VPC.
-* Create at least three worker nodes.

 ### Restrict connections by using some security features based on your requirements

 You should restrict unused connections in ScalarDB Server.
 To restrict unused connections, you can use some security features in AWS, like [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) and [network access control lists](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html).

 The connections (ports) that ScalarDB Server uses by default are as follows.
-Note that, if you change the default listening port for ScalarDB Server in the configuration file (`database.properties`), you must allow connections by using the port that you configured.

 * ScalarDB Server
     * 60051/TCP (accepts requests from a client)